sunisdown/faster_cpython/mutable.rst

 ---------------------------------------

-If the optimizer is an opt-in options, users are aware that the optimizer can make some compromises on the Python semantic to implement more aggressive optimizations.
+If the optimizer is an opt-in options, users are aware that the optimizer can make some compromises on the Python semantics to implement more aggressive optimizations.